LOADING

 | Volume | -- | -- |

 Johnson & Johnson is the larger company by market capitalization.
 Merck & Company trades at a lower P/E ratio, suggesting it may offer better value relative to earnings.
 Merck & Company offers a higher dividend yield for income investors.
-Johnson & Johnson has stronger profit margins.
+Merck & Company has stronger profit margins.
 Both stocks should be evaluated in the context of your investment goals, risk tolerance, and portfolio diversification needs.